patheros/PathSetManuals/modules/Spork.md

 Randomly delays some grain start times by a variable amount.
 - **Mod A** - Stability of delay.
 At 0 the delay is nearly random each time.
 At 1 the delay drifts slowly.
 - **Mod B** - Amplitude of delay.

+### Exapnder

+When the expander is attached, Spork no longer applies a single mode.
+Snstead all six modes can be applied at varying strengths.
+Use the knobs and CVs on the expander to control how strong each mode is.
+The expander is added through the contextual menu.

 ## Bypass